DV (video format): Connectivity

 Nearly all DV camcorders and decks have IEEE 1394 (FireWire, i.LINK) ports for digital video transfer.
-This is usually a two-way port, so that DV video data can be output to a computer (DV-out), or input from either a computer or another camcorder (DV-in).
-The DV-in capability makes it possible to copy edited DV video from a computer back onto tape, or make a lossless copy between two mutually connected DV camcorders.
+This is usually a two-way port, so that DV data can be output to a computer (DV-out), or input from either a computer or another camcorder (DV-in).
+The DV-in capability makes it possible to copy edited DV from a computer back onto tape, or make a lossless copy between two mutually connected DV camcorders.
 However, models made for sale in the European Union usually had the DV-in capability disabled in the firmware by the manufacturer because the camcorder would be classified by the EU as a video recorder and would therefore attract higher duty; a model which only had DV-out could be sold at a lower price in the EU.

 When video is captured onto a computer it is stored in a container file, which can be either raw DV stream, AVI, WMV or QuickTime.
 Whichever container is used, the video itself is not re-encoded and represents a complete digital copy of what has been recorded onto tape.
 If needed, the video can be recorded back to tape to create a full and lossless copy of the original footage.

 Some camcorders also feature a USB 2.0 port for computer connection.
 This port is usually used for transferring still images, but not for video transfer.
-Camcorders that offer video transfer over USB usually do not deliver full DV quality - usually it is 320x240 video, except for the Sony DCR-PC1000 camcorder and some Panasonic camcorders that provide transfer of a full-quality DV stream via USB by using the UVC protocol.
+Camcorders that offer video transfer over USB usually do not deliver full DV quality; usually it is 320x240 video, except for the Sony DCR-PC1000 camcorder and some Panasonic camcorders that provide transfer of a full-quality DV stream via USB by using the UVC protocol.
 Full-quality DV can also be captured via USB or Thunderbolt by using separate hardware that receives DV data from the camcorder over a FireWire cable and forwards it without any transcoding to the computer via a USB cable or a Firewire to Thunderbolt adapter - this can be particularly useful for capturing on modern laptop computers which usually do not have a FireWire port or expansion slot but always have USB or Thunderbolt ports.

 High end cameras and VTRs may have additional professional outputs such as SDI, SDTI or analog component video.
 All DV variants have a time code, but some older or consumer computer applications fail to take advantage of it.

 Usage

 The high quality of DV images, especially when compared to Video8 and Hi8 which were vulnerable to an unacceptable number of video dropouts and "hits", prompted the acceptance by mainstream broadcasters of material shot on DV.
 The low costs of DV equipment and their ease of use put such cameras in the hands of a new breed of videojournalists.
-Programs such as TLC's Trauma: Life in the E.R. and ABC News's Hopkins: 24/7 were shot on DV.

-DVCPRO HD was the preferred high definition standard of BBC Factual.

 Films

-Notable films to use the DV format include:
+Notable films that were shot on the DV format include: